serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 getQuickFilters is a method that is called to get a list of quick filter objects for this grid type.

-By default grid enumerates properties with [QuickFilter] attributes in MovieColumns.cs and creates suitable quick filter objects for them.
+By default, grid enumerates properties with [QuickFilter] attributes in MovieColumns.cs and creates suitable quick filter objects for them.

 We start by getting list of QuickFilter objects from super class.